Blog

 • Produces a unique store design without costing as much as many other retail layouts

-• Helps to make a statement about the merchandise
+• Makes a statement about the merchandise

-• Adds to the brand identity
+• Enhances your brand identity

 Here are the cons to consider about a geometric floor plan: